AdobeDocs/analytics-platform.fr-FR/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

    This action will remove the rows from the table and apply a table filter.-->

-### Appliquer un filtre simple ou avancé à un tableau
+### Appliquer un filtrage simple ou avancé à un tableau

 Pour filtrer les données dans les tableaux à structure libre :

 1. Pointez sur la colonne contenant les données à filtrer. <!--only some types of columns show the filter...
 Which?
 Just Dimensions?-->